huggingface/blog/bert-cpu-scaling-part-1.md

 specifically targeting transformers based models which makes it a strong candidate to consider when discussing performance.

-Last but not least, this new unified benchmarking environment will allow us to easily run inference for different scenarii such as [Quantized Models (Zafrir & al.) (9)](https://arxiv.org/abs/1910.06188) using less precise number representations (`float16`, `int8`, `int4`).
+Last but not least, this new unified benchmarking environment will allow us to easily run inference for different scenarios such as [Quantized Models (Zafrir & al.) (9)](https://arxiv.org/abs/1910.06188) using less precise number representations (`float16`, `int8`, `int4`).
 This method known as **quantization** has seen an increased adoption among all major hardware providers.